test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/Description.rst

-In case of user wants to set configuration level 2 for entire RobotFrameowork test project instead of indiviual robot testsuite file, ``__init__.robot`` file has to be created at the highest folder of RobotFrameowork test project, and the path of ``variants_cfg.json`` file has to add as input parameter of ``testsuites.testsuite_setup`` in ``Suite Setup`` of the ``__init__.robot`` file.
+In case of user wants to set configuration level 2 for entire RobotFrameowork test project instead of indiviual robot testsuite file, ``__init__.robot`` file has to be created at the highest folder of RobotFrameowork test project, and the path of ``variants_cfg.json`` file has to be added as input parameter of ``testsuites.testsuite_setup`` in ``Suite Setup`` of the ``__init__.robot`` file.

 .. code-block::